sqlxpert/lights-off-aws/README.md

 - Easily deploy this solution to multiple AWS accounts and regions.

-_Most of all, Lights Off is lightweight.
-At under 600 lines of Python and under 900 lines of CloudFormation YAML [GitHub LOC], the code is easy to understand, maintain and extend.
-AWS's
+_Most of all, this solution is lightweight.
+Not counting blanks, comments, or test files, AWS's
 [Instance Scheduler](https://github.com/aws-solutions/instance-scheduler-on-aws),
-has over 100 Python files comprising over 9,500 lines [excluding blanks, comments, and test files]!_
+has over 9,500 Python lines across over 100 files!
+At under 600 Python lines and under 900 CloudFormation YAML lines, Lights Off is easy to understand, maintain, and extend._

 Jump to:
 [Quick Start](#quick-start)